 11. TICKETS & VEHICLE PASSES: All vehicles driven into Black Rock City must display a valid Vehicle Pass.
 Participants MUST purchase Vehicle Passes and tickets prior to arrival.
 Low Income tickets, and any other tickets that are paid for on-site, are subject to the 9% Nevada Live Entertainment Tax.
 Please be prepared to make any needed ticket-related payments with a credit card instead of cash.
 Will Call closes on Saturday, September 3, at noon.

-12. EVENT ENTRY: No one under 18 will be admitted without a parent or guardian.
-You are legally bound to the terms on the back of your ticket – read them!
-Those caught harboring stowaways or aiding in closure order violations face ejection from the event, having their tickets voided and/or being cited.
+12. EVENT ENTRY: Our Gate opens at 12:01 am Sunday, August 26.
+No one under 18 will be admitted without a parent or guardian.
+You are legally bound to the terms on the back of your ticket — read them!
+Anyone caught harboring stowaways faces citation, ejection from the event, and/or having their tickets voided.